 Pay or prepay your property taxes via online or telephone banking through participating financial institutions.
 Property owners will need to add Logan Lake (District of) Tax as a bill payment.
 Your account number (7 to 11 digits) is the roll number assigned to your property located at the top left hand side of your Property Tax Notice.

 Many property owners arrange to have their property taxes paid by their Mortgage Company or Financial Institution.
 Please contact your mortgage holder for more information.
-Property owners who qualify for the Home Owner Grant must still complete and submit the application form by the tax due date.

 Please Note: Postmarks or courier dispatch dates will not be accepted as payment dates.